 Devon Cross (aka Devon Gaffney Cross) is a neoconservative activist known for her "pro-Israel" advocacy and support for militarist U.S. policies in the Middle East.
-Cross, who served on the Richard Perle-chaired Defense Policy Board during the George W. Bush administration, has worked with several groups that aim to influence overseas debate and promote positive spin of U.S. foreign policy.
-These have included the controversial public relations firm Lincoln Group, the Case for Freedom, and the London-based Policy Forum for International Security Affairs.
+Cross, who served on the Richard Perle-chaired Defense Policy Board during the George W. Bush administration, frequently works with groups that aim to influence overseas debate and promote positive spin on U.S. foreign policy.
+These have included the controversial public relations firm Lincoln Group, the Case for Freedom, and the London-based Policy Forum for International Security Affairs, which received funding from the U.S. Department of Defense.
 Cross has also served on the board of the Center for Strategic and Budgetary Assessments.
-Her brother, Frank Gaffney, runs the Center for Security Policy, and her spouse, Jay Cross, is president of the New York Jets.
+He sibling, Frank Gaffney, runs the Center for Security Policy, and her spouse, Jay Cross, is president of the New York Jets.

 In September 2011, Secure America Now released another controversial poll, this one claiming to show that Americans view Iran as the top U.S. security threat.
 In a press release about the poll, Cross stated: "Though both the Bush and Obama administrations have been reticent to consider military options to address the threat posed by Iranian nukes, the American people are prepared to support such action should sanctions fail.
 Americans across the political spectrum are focused on security, even though these issues get far less attention from politicians than these polling numbers indicate they should."

 Discussing the poll, Ben Smith of Politico wrote: "The group has been accused in the past of running leading questions, and elsewhere in the poll there do seem to be some of those.
 For instance: 'Do you think that if the Palestinians are given their own state in the West Bank and Gaza they would live peacefully with Israel or continue their campaign of terror to destroy Israel?'"